 To reduce moral hazard, disability-income insurance generally pays only 60 to 80% of the insured’s earnings before disability; otherwise, it may motivate some insured’s to malinger, which reduces the insurance company’s profits and increases premiums.

-While many more people have life insurance than disability-income insurance, actuarial studies have found that an extended total disability is much more probable than dying before the age of 65.
+While many more people have life insurance than disability-income insurance, actuarial studies have found that an extended total disability is much more probable than dying before age 65.
 Disability not only causes a loss of income, but usually incurs medical and care expenses, and can reduce savings and other financial assets significantly.

 Total Disability